balder-dev/balder/doc/source/basics/vdevices.rst

             # ???
             ...

-As you can see, we have three different VDevices in our feature implementation.
+As you can see, we have three different vDevices in our feature implementation.
 Every vDevice works in another way:

 +----------------------------------+------------------------+----------------------------------------------------------+
 | Feature-VDevice                  | needs the features     | Description                                              |